pvraab/liri-node-app/README.md

 ### Add To Your Portfolio

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.
+After completing the homework I added the piece to my portfolio.
+I added a link to my updated portfolio in the comments section of my homework so the TAs can easily ensure this step was completed when they are grading the assignment.
+To receive an 'A' on any assignment, it must be linked to my portfolio.
 Click on my Portfolio at my portfolio page at: <https://pvraab.github.io/RaabPortfolio/>

 ### Results